-YouTube provided us with this valuable look at just how much respect they have amongst big brands.
-While Facebook is becoming the video advertising tool for every business, YouTube is is still maintaining—and as we saw above, actually increasing—powerful relationships with the biggest brands in the world.
+YouTube has serious respect amongst big brands.
+While Facebook is becoming the video advertising tool for every business, YouTube is still maintaining—and as we saw above, actually increasing—powerful relationships with the biggest brands in the world.

 While we’re on the topic of big brands…

-Snapchat’s new Sponsored Selfie Filters, which could cost up to $700,000 per day, are forecasted to reach 16 million viewers daily
+Snapchat’s Sponsored Selfie Filters, which could cost up to $750,000 per day, are forecasted to reach 16 million viewers daily